-Place Guillaume II area is Best area to stay in Luxembourg City
+Place Guillaume II area is the best area to stay in Luxembourg city.

 The second main square, the “Place d’Armes,” is located to the Northwest of the Knuedler and is my favourite place to be during the hot summer months.
 I love quaint cafés and restaurants surrounding the square with a kiosk in its midst where musicians perform on a regular basis, entertaining the numerous visitors.

 It’s also here you will find the majority of wooden stalls during the Christmas Market – that’s a must-do if you visit Luxembourg in December.

 The best mid-range hotel is Mama Shelter Luxembourg.